dashmage/plr/README.md

 # Development

-Ensure you have `poetry` instlled.
-Clone the repo, run `poetry shell` and you're good to go.
+Ensure you have `poetry` installed.
+Clone the repo, change into the created directory, run `poetry shell` and you're good to go.

 Tests can be executed with `poetry run pytest -v`